Every performance marketer responsible for eCommerce sales needs an arsenal of approaches to drive revenue and profit.

 4. Promoting what’s new

 A sizable chunk of buyers like to have access to the newest thing.
-This is just as true for apparel merchants as it is for those within electronics, sporting goods, and many other categories.
+This is just as true for apparel retailers as it is for those within electronics, sporting goods, and many other categories.

-By promoting early access to the latest items, you can stimulate increased demand without having to resort to money-off incentives.
-It’s definitely an area in which personalization makes a difference.
-Provided you have a way of understanding the categories and brands of greatest interest to each shopper, you can tailor messages to them as individuals.
+This is definitely an area in which personalization makes a difference.
+Provided you have a way of understanding the categories and brands of interest to each shopper, you can tailor messages to them as individuals.

 For some, promotional units focused on seasonal couture will be incredibly motivating.
 For others, it may be access to limited edition kicks from Nike, New Balance, or Adidas.
 It depends entirely on their past purchases among other actions.